 As described above, the start script takes care of selecting the number of cores to use for the calculation, sourcing the setenv.sh script, and launching the selected program in parallel.
-You might need to edit it if your AMS program fails to start, or does not run on the correct number of cores.
+You should not need to edit it if your AMS program fails to start, or does not run on the correct number of cores.
+In such cases, set the SCM_MPIRUN_EXE and SCM_MPIRUN_OPTIONS variables in your environment to override the autodetect mechanism in the start script!